The First Sunday of Lent [A]

 + + +

-The season of Lent invites us to focus on Christ.
-We are invited to focus not just on the dramatic events which make up this season—His Passion, trial, and Crucifixion—but on the person of Christ Himself: Who He is.
-If we focus our attention on Who He is, than we understand why He did the things He did.
-This is harder than it seems.
+The season of Lent invites us to focus our eyes upon Jesus Christ.
+We are invited to focus not just on the dramatic events which make up this season—such as His temptation in the desert, His trial and Crucifixion—but on the person of Jesus Himself.
+If we focus on Who He is, than we understand why He did the things He did.
+But this is actually harder than it seems.

 Looking squarely at Christ is our way of turning from sin and turning toward God.
 It helps us put things in order.
 It helps us reverse the course that leads us from pride, to sin, to death.
 This is why God thousands of years ago gave the Ten Commandments to Moses.
-Among these, there’s a reason why the First is first.
-The First of God’s commandments is the most important: “I am the Lord, your God.
+There’s a reason why the First is first: the First commandment that God speaks to us is the most important: “I am the Lord, your God.
 You shall not have strange gods before me.”
-The First Commandment helps reverse the course of the first sin.
-This is the Original Sin that we hear in the First Reading today.
+The First Commandment helps reverse the course of the first sin: the Original Sin that we hear again in our First Reading today.

-We might be tempted to take the easy way out by thinking of God’s First Commandment as referring only to those who bow down before golden calves, or in some manner worship the devil.
-We should recognize, though, that the Devil is much more subtle than we give him credit for.
-The Devil seeks to work his way into our lives through anything that he thinks we might not just like, but through anything that he thinks that we will be unable to detach ourselves from.
+We might be tempted to take the easy way out: to think of God’s First Commandment as referring only to those who bow down before golden calves, or in some manner worship the devil.
+We should recognize, though, that the devil is much more subtle than we give him credit for.
+The devil seeks to work his way into our lives through anything that he thinks we might not just like, but through anything that he thinks that we will be unable to detach ourselves from.

-In the end, whether through disaster or death, everything will be taken from us except for our soul.
+The word “detachment” sums up the Season of Lent.
+It’s not that every Christian must live like a monk and have no possessions.
+But we are not to be attached to them.
+We should be able to let them go if they are taken from us.
+Because in the end, whether through disaster or death, everything will be taken from us except for our soul.
 Everything that’s not important will remain here on earth.
-By contrast, everything that is important, if it’s rooted in God, will be part of our life with God and the communion of His saints forever.
-Focusing on Christ Jesus during this Season of Lent will help us to see the difference between these two.
+Everything that is important, if it’s rooted in God, will be part of our life with God and the communion of His saints forever.
+Focusing on Jesus during Lent will help us to see the difference.